darekkay/evaluatory/README.md

 Web page evaluation with a focus on accessibility.

-Currently, it is mainly a wrapper around [axe-core](https://github.com/dequelabs/axe-core), which tests a website for accessibility issues.
+Evaluatory is mainly a wrapper around [axe-core](https://github.com/dequelabs/axe-core) and [html-validate](https://html-validate.org), which tests a website for accessibility and markup issues.

 Evaluatory comes with two essential improvements:

-- Run checks at multiple breakpoints at the same time (e.g. mobile, tablet and desktop).
+- Run checks at **multiple breakpoints** at the same time (e.g. mobile, tablet and desktop).
 Some accessibility issues are only applicable to certain breakpoints.
-- Provide a visual HTML results page.
+- Provide a **visual HTML results page**.

 This project uses a modular architecture, so in the long term it could become an alternative to tools like [webhint](https://webhint.io).